 One of ArtsWave's goals is to communicate excitement about your organization's impact in a variety of channels.
+Grantee organizations should submit listings for all events, performances and exhibitions to ArtsWave Guide, the region's most comprehensive arts calendar, as soon as they are announced to the public.
+Events planned for the Fall 2022 to Spring 2023 season should be submitted to ArtsWave Guide no later than June 1, 2022.
+For a detailed tutorial on how to create listings on ArtsWave Guide, visit artswave.org/howto.

-Grantee organizations should update all event and program listings on ArtsWave.org/Guide as soon as performances/events are announced to the public, as well as participate as requested with other collaborative marketing initiatives.
+Grantees should also participate as requested with other collaborative marketing initiatives.
 This will help us ensure that we always have the most comprehensive and exciting array of arts experiences possible in our public database.

-Another one of ArtsWave's goals is to attract new arts supporters to the Community Campaign who also represent new potential arts customers.
-Grantee organizations will provide ArtsWave Pass deeply discounted offers such as 2-for-1 or half-price tickets, as well as additional offers/discounts that appeal to young professionals.
-These special offerings are critical to our ability to attract and renew contributions.
-ArtsWave Pass offers should be submitted in writing no later than May 1, 2022.
-[COVID-19 NOTE: ArtsWave recognizes that the 2020-2021 season may be different from most years and will waive or revise ticket requirements based upon each grantee's situation.]
+Another one of ArtsWave's goals is to attract new arts supporters to the Campaign who also represent new potential arts customers.
+Grantee organizations will provide

+ArtsWave Pass deeply discounted offers such as buy one, get one or half-price tickets, These special offerings are critical to our ability to attract and renew contributions.
+ArtsWave Pass offers should be submitted in writing no later than May 1, 2023.